-In the previous article „How to Set Up Nginx Hotlink Protection in Baota Panel and LNMP Environments", it was mentioned that Naibabiji's site exceeded its traffic limit.
-Initially, it was thought to be due to hotlinking of images.
-After analyzing the logs, it was discovered that the AhrefsBot spam bot was crawling the site like crazy, making over 6,000 requests in less than a day.
-Damn it.
+As mentioned in the previous article „How to Set Up Nginx Hotlink Protection in Baota Panel and LNMP Environments", one of Naiba's sites exceeded its traffic limit.
+Initially, it was thought to be caused by image hotlinking.
+After analyzing the logs, it was discovered that the spam robot AhrefsBot was crawling the site frantically, making over 6000 requests in less than a day.
 I immediately researched how to block AhrefsBot.

 AhrefsBot is a foreign search engine spider.
 However, for your website, it offers no benefits other than wasting resources.

-Simply put, AhrefsBot is a crawler spider for marketing websites, responsible for analyzing your site's link information.
+Simply put, AhrefsBot is a crawling spider for marketing websites, responsible for analyzing your site's link information.
 This tool is useless for domestic users.

 AhrefsBot IP Ranges

-After analyzing a day's worth of website logs, guess how many different AhrefsBot spider IPs were crawling the site data?
+Naiba analyzed a day's worth of website logs.
+Guess how many different AhrefsBot spider IPs came to crawl the website data?

-The officially announced AhrefsBot crawler IP ranges are as follows:
+The officially announced IP ranges for the AhrefsBot crawler are as follows:

 54.36.148.0/24 54.36.149.0/24 54.36.150.0/24 195.154.122.0/24 195.154.123.0/24 195.154.126.0/24 195.154.127.0/24

-Alright, since it's this insane, let's start figuring out how to block AhrefsBot's crawling.
+Alright, since it's this extreme, let's start figuring out how to block AhrefsBot's crawling.

 Directly Block AhrefsBot IP Ranges

-The server of the site crawled by AhrefsBot spider uses Alibaba Cloud.
-Alibaba Cloud's backend has security groups available, so directly blocking AhrefsBot's IP ranges is the simplest, most brutal, and immediately effective method.
+The server of the site crawled by the AhrefsBot spider uses Alibaba Cloud.
+The Alibaba Cloud backend has security groups available, so directly blocking AhrefsBot's IP ranges is the simplest, most brute-force method with immediate effect.

 Go to the Alibaba Cloud backend, enter your server list, click on the server's security group, and configure the security group rules.

-Configure as shown in the image above, and add all these IP ranges.
-(Naibabiji directly blocked all IPs in the 54.36.*.* and 195.154.*.* ranges.)
+Configure according to the method in the image above, just add all these IP ranges.
+(Naiba directly blocked all IPs from 54.36.*.* and 195.154.*.*)

 54.36.148.0/24 54.36.149.0/24 54.36.150.0/24 195.154.122.0/24 195.154.123.0/24 195.154.126.0/24 195.154.127.0/24

-Generally, any spider or crawler that follows robots rules can be blocked using robots.txt.
-AhrefsBot officially claims to follow this rule, but in reality, if you don't add this rule from the start, you won't know when its spider will recrawl your robots.txt file to update the crawling rules.
+Generally speaking, any spider or crawler that follows robots rules can be blocked using robots.txt.
+AhrefsBot officially states it follows this rule, but in reality, if you didn't add this rule from the start, you wouldn't know when its spider would recrawl your robots.txt file to update the crawling rules.

 So, more violently, directly blocking IPs is faster.
 If you want to add it, the rule is as follows: